 Railway transportation of dangerous goods is regulated by annexes to the Convention concerning International Carriage by Rail (COTIF) and Agreement on Direct International Goods Transport by Rail and Procedure Instruction (SMGS), as well as by regional legal acts adopted within the CIS countries.
 Structurally, the rules governing ADR cargo transportation by rail are similar to the rules of ADR transportation by other modes of transport.
 In particular, the relevant documents adopted in the field of rail transport contain a unified classification system for hazardous substances alongisde requirements for packaging, the application of indicatory markings, and the personnel involved in rail transport servicing.
 An important condition for ADR rail transportation is that be it conducted at a sufficient distance from residential buildings.

 The transportation of dangerous goods is regulated by both international and national legal instruments.
-In particular, the procedures for ADR transportation by rail in Russia are determined not only by the ADR Agreement but also by the rules of ADR road transportation approved by the Russian Government on April 15, 2011, and by various other relevant federal and local acts.
 Regarding the transport of dangerous goods by air and water, the special Air and Water Codes complement State acts with narrower scopes.

 All of the above rules can be divided into several categories: rules for carriers; rules for the preparation and equipping of vehicles and containers; rules for the ADR transportation of substances according to hazard classes; rules for performing loading and unloading depending on the hazard class and mode of transport; rules for marking and labeling; rules for the packaging of hazardous substances; and rules for documentation.
 AsstrA carefully monitors changes in the domestic and international regulation of the transportation of dangerous goods and provides safe and fast delivery based on the characteristics of each specific substance.